MohammadAmmargk8497/Summarizer/README.md

 # Text Summarizer

-This project is a text summarization tool that uses a Python backend powered by Google's Gemini Pro to generate summaries and key points from text.
+Have you ever felt that after reading a 1000 word blog midway you find that this is not what you are looking for exactly?
+Or you just want to get a crux of the article before you start to invest your time reading it?
+This project is a text summarization/keypoint extraction tool that uses a Python backend powered by Google's Gemini Flash to generate summaries and key points from text.
 It also includes a Chrome extension that allows you to summarize web pages or selected text directly in your browser.
 <img width="1280" height="993" alt="image" src="https://github.com/user-attachments/assets/de9cedfe-f61c-45d3-8b57-b50c17b3d755" />

 ## Features